esarella/Yelp/README.md

 The following **additional** features are implemented:

 - [X] Pull to Refresh
+- Custom button, and mapview were partially implemented

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):